Dodge M37: Engine

-The powerplant was identical to the World War II era WC vehicles line, as was most of the drivetrain.
-The Chrysler Straight-6 cylinder engine was derived from a 1930s era passenger vehicle engine that was widely produced.
-This was in line with a long-standing military procurement strategy that attempted to use commercially produced vehicle variants in military service.
+The M37's flathead Chrysler Straight-6 engine was carried over from the World War II-era WC vehicle line, as was most of the drivetrain.
+Using an engine and drivetrain derived from a widely-produced 1930s era passenger vehicle was in line with a long-standing military procurement strategy that attempted to use commercially produced vehicle variants in military service.

-Many deficiencies with aging design became apparent in the 1960s, including a tendency of the connecting rods to fail at high rpms due to the long cylinder stroke of the engine.
-As the average speed of the vehicles in the military increased, these engine failures became commonplace due to the low gear ratio of the vehicle, which was originally designed as a multipurpose vehicle capable of transporting heavy loads of ammunition.